List of grand masters of the Knights Hospitaller

 This is a list of grand masters of the Knights Hospitaller, including its continuation as the Sovereign Military Order of Malta after 1798.
 It also includes unrecognized "anti-grand masters" and lieutenants or stewards during vacancies.

-In lists of the heads of the Order, the title "Grand Master" is often applied retrospectively to the early heads of the Order.
-The medieval heads of the Order used the title of custos (Guardian) of the hospital.
-The title magister (Master) is used on coins minted in Rhodes, beginning with Foulques de Villaret.
-The first to use the title Grandis Magister (Grand Master) was Jean de Lastic (reigned 1437–1454).
-Later Grand Masters in Rhodes used Magnus Magister (Grand Master).
+In lists of the heads of the Order, the title "grand master" is often applied retrospectively to the early heads of the Order.
+The medieval heads of the Order used the title of custos (guardian) of the hospital.
+The title magister (master) is used on coins minted in Rhodes, beginning with Foulques de Villaret.
+The first to use the title grandis magister (grand master) was Jean de Lastic (reigned 1437–1454).
+Later grand masters in Rhodes used magnus magister (grand master).

-In 1607 the Holy Roman Emperor Rudolf II created the Grand Master a Prince of the Holy Roman Empire (Reichsfürst).
-This grant was renewed by the Holy Roman Emperor Ferdinand II on July 16, 1620.
-On March 20, 1607, Pope Paul V granted the Grand Master the style of His Eminence and precedence at the Court of Rome immediately after the cardinals.
+In 1607 Holy Roman Emperor Rudolf II created the grand master a prince of the Holy Roman Empire (Reichsfürst).
+This grant was renewed by Emperor Ferdinand II on July 16, 1620.
+On March 20, 1607, Pope Paul V granted the grand master the style of His Eminence and precedence at the Court of Rome immediately after the cardinals.

-In 1880 the title of Fürst (Prince) was recognised in Austria by the Emperor Franz Joseph I.
+In 1880 the title of Fürst (prince) was recognised in Austria by the Emperor Franz Joseph I.

-On February 2, 1929, the title of Principe (Prince) and the style of Altezza Eminentissima (Most Eminent Highness) were recognised in Italy by King Victor Emmanuel III.
+On February 2, 1929, the title of principe (prince) and the style of Altezza Eminentissima (Most Eminent Highness) were recognised in Italy by King Victor Emmanuel III.

-The style currently used by the Grand Master is:
+The style currently used by the grand master is: